jwbaldwin/tempo/README.md

-# Tempo
+# Mmentum
-Tempo is a hobby project built really quickly to help me track my habits and keep on tempo with them.
+Mmentum is a hobby project built really quickly to help me track my habits and keep on mmentum with them.

 ### Thesis
 Large progress is the culmination of directed movement that results in momentum.
-The key to momentum is maintaining *tempo*!
+The key to momentum is maintaining *mmentum*!

 -----